 If you’re new to filing self-employment or independent contractor taxes, finding the correct self-employment tax form can seem daunting, but most freelancers will likely only need these three forms:

-- Schedule SE: On Schedule SE for Form 1040, report your Social Security and Medicare taxes.
-The income or loss you determined on Schedule C or Schedule C-EZ is used to calculate the self-employment taxes that you should have paid during the year.
+- Schedule SE: On Schedule SE for Form 1040, you report Social Security and Medicare taxes — i.e., your self-employment tax — due.
+The net profit or loss you determined on Schedule C or Schedule C-EZ is used to calculate your self-employment tax liability.

 6. Complete and File Your Self-Employment Taxes